 Using three case studies done on CoolMUC-3, the LRZ computer scientist shows which monitoring data can be used to detect anomalies in individual computer nodes, for example, in order to exchange or optimise them.
 Energy consumption can also be tracked and adjusted using Wintermute and selected data.
 The open source tool also shows where technology is causing bottlenecks in simulation and modelling.
 "Wintermute uses machine learning methods to make Operational Data Analytics more meaningful and thus more powerful," says Netti.
 "The tool was designed to be integrated into any existing monitoring system."
 The name actually refers to this: Wintermute is the name of an artificial intelligence that combines with another in a science fiction trilogy by William Gibson and becomes a - better - digital life form.
 The findings from Wintermute can help to improve computer systems of the future.

-Amir Raoofy, PhD candidate at the Chair for Computer Architecture and Parallel Systems at the Technical University of Munich (TUM) of Professor Martin Schulz, also works with data supplied by thousands of sensors from supercomputers or from the monitoring systems of power plants over weeks or even years.
-However, he is interested in how SuperMUC-NG and CoolMUC-3 handle the huge amounts of data.
+Amir Raoofy, PhD candidate at the Chair for Computer Architecture and Parallel Systems at the Technical University of Munich (TUM) headed by Professor Martin Schulz, also works with data supplied by thousands of sensors from supercomputers or from monitoring systems installed at power plants.
+The data has been generated over weeks or even years.
+However, Raoofy is interested in how SuperMUC-NG and CoolMUC-3 handle these huge amounts of data.
 "Using matrix profile algorithms, time series can be searched for patterns and similarities," says Raoofy, outlining the problem.
 "But they are difficult to scale and are not suitable for HPC systems".
-However, the evaluation of large time series requires supercomputing: Anyone who wants to know under which conditions a gas turbine will run reliably and when the first components will be susceptible to repair should be able to check a lot of data.
-The computing power and capabilities of supercomputers make such analyses possible only in combination with scalable algorithms.
+However, the evaluation of large time series requires supercomputing power: Anyone who wants to know under which conditions a gas turbine will run reliably and when the first components will be susceptible to repair should be able to check vast amounts of data.
+However. the compute power and capabilities provided by supercomputers make such analyses possible only in combination with appropriate and scalable algorithms.

-Raoofy and his collegues developed the now award-winning scalable approach (MP)N. This can be run efficiently on up to 256,000 computer cores - that is around 86 percent of the computing resources of the SuperMUC-NG.
-The fact that it delivers exact calculations was tested with performance data from the SuperMUC-NG.
-The algorithm is currently being used to analyze data supplied by two gas turbines belonging to Stadtwerke of Munich.
-TurbO is the name of the project funded by the Bavarian Research Foundation.
+Raoofy and his colleagues have developed the now award-winning scalable approach (MP)^N. This can currently be run efficiently on up to 256,000 computer cores - that is around 86 percent of the computing resources of LRZ’s SuperMUC-NG system.
+The fact that it delivers exact calculations was tested with performance data from SuperMUC-NG.
+The algorithm is currently being used to analyze data supplied by two gas turbines belonging Stadtwerke München within the context of the TurbO research project.
+TurbO is a research project funded by.
 "In our experiments, we performed the fastest and largest multidimensional matrix profile ever calculated," reports Raoofy.
-"We achieved 1.3 petaflops per second."
-This means that supercomputers like the SuperMUC-NG can quickly and efficiently evaluate data from long time series - science and technology will know how to use this. (vs)
+"We achieved 1.3 Petaflop" This means that supercomputers like SuperMUC-NG can quickly and efficiently evaluate data from long time measurements - science and technology will know how to use this. (vs)